Chase Stokes

-James Alexander Chase Stokes (born September 16, 1992) is an American actor and director known for his role as John B. in the Netflix series Outer Banks (2020–present).
+James Alexander Chase Stokes (born September 16, 1992) is an American actor and director known for his role as John B. in the Netflix series Outer Banks (2020–2026).

 Early life

 Stokes was born in Annapolis, Maryland, to Jeff Stokes and Jennifer Canning.
 His parents divorced when he was four years old.
 He moved with his mother to Canton, Georgia, before relocating to Orlando, Florida, as a teenager, where he attended Timber Creek High School.

 Stokes earned a bachelor's degree from Valencia College and later attended the University of Central Florida and Seminole State College.
-As a child, he initially aspired to become a professional ice hockey player.
+When young, he aspired to become a professional ice hockey player.

 Career

 Acting

 Stokes began his acting career with small roles in television series such as Stranger Things, Daytime Divas, and Tell Me Your Secrets.
 In February 2019, he initially declined an offer to audition for Outer Banks before later reading for the roles of Topper and John B. The first season premiered on April 15, 2020.
 A second season was announced in July 2020 and released in July 2021.
-The third and fourth seasons premiered in February 2023 and November 2024, respectively, with a fifth and final season scheduled for 2025.
+The third and fourth seasons premiered in February 2023 and November 2024, respectively, with a fifth and final season scheduled for 2026.

 In 2019, Chase Stokes was cast as TJ in the pilot for One of Us Is Lying.
 However, he did not return for the full series due to a scheduling conflict with the second season of Outer Banks and was subsequently replaced.

 In September 2020, he appeared alongside Madelyn Cline in the music video for Kygo and Donna Summer's single "Hot Stuff".

 In October 2021, Stokes was cast in Uglies, a dystopian fantasy film based on the novel by Scott Westerfeld.
 The film, produced by Netflix, completed production in December 2021.

 In June 2022, Stokes joined the cast of Music Got Me Here, a film based on the life of music therapist Tom Sweitzer.

 In August 2022, Chase Stokes was cast in the military thriller film Valiant One.
 Production wrapped in late October 2022.

 In January 2023, he joined the cast of Marked Men: Rule + Shaw, a young-adult romance film based on Rule by Jay Crownover.
 Stokes plays the lead role of Rule Archer.
-The film wrapped production in late 2022 and is scheduled for theatrical release on January 22, 2025.
+The film wrapped production in late 2022 and had its theatrical release on January 22, 2025.

 Directing

 In 2025, Stokes announced his feature directorial debut with I Told the Sunset About You, a coming-of-age romantic thriller.
 Based on an original concept by Stokes, the film follows a restless waitress and a quiet drifter whose journey westward leads to unforeseen consequences.
-The project is set to be produced by Monarch Media’s Steve Barnett, Alan Powell, and Vicky Patel, continuing Stokes’ collaboration with the company after co-producing and starring in the military thriller Valiant One.
+The project is set to be produced by Monarch Media's Steve Barnett, Alan Powell, and Vicky Patel, continuing Stokes’ collaboration with the company after co-producing and starring in the military thriller Valiant One.